"Don't use interns to fetch coffee. Period."

 Invest time and resources in your interns and give them meaningful work.

-Always have an intern accompanying you as CEO/entrepreneur as this will keep you on your toes.
+Always have an intern shadow you as CEO—it keeps you sharp.

 What awaits you and MediCopy Services?